LPG Gas Car & LPG Conversion: How an LPG Gas Car Works – Autogas

 The spare is replaced by a small emergency inflation kit.

-Four Types of Autogas Conversion Systems Explained
+Four Types of Autogas Conversion Systems for an LPG gas Auto Explained

 Let’s have a look at them from oldest to newest technology:

-1. Autogas Converter-and-Mixer Systems
+1. Autogas LPG fuel Converter-and-Mixer Systems

 Converter-and-mixer systems are the oldest style, dating back decades and still widely used.

-The liquid fuel converts into vapour and is then mixed with air before going into the intake manifold.
+The liquid LPG fuel converts into vapour and is then mixed with air before going into the intake manifold.

-2. Autogas Vapour Phase Injection (VPI)
+2. Autogas LPG fuel Vapour Phase Injection (VPI)

 Vapour phase injection (VPI) systems use a converter-and-mixer system.